10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 #### Declaration ordering

 Declarations should be ordered alphabetically or by type (Positioning, Box model, Typography, Visual).
-The importance is consistency across the files in the project.
+Whichever order is chosen, it should be consistent across all files in the project.

 Sass ordering: